ckeditor/labs/clipboar/README.md

 For full details about the license, please check the `LICENSE.md` file.

-BThe boar 🐗 used in the project illustration is designed by xylia from [Pngtree.com](https://pngtree.com/).
+The boar 🐗 used in the project illustration is designed by xylia from [Pngtree.com](https://pngtree.com/).